Waste Makes Haste: Bounded Time Protocols for Envy-Free Cake Cutting with Free Disposal: Connected pieces and 4 agents

 \begin{lemma} For every preferences of the agents, there is at least one branch of Algorithm \ref{alg:4-agents} in which, in the resulting preference graph, each of Alice Bob and Carl prefers at least 2 pieces. \end{lemma}

-By Lemma \ref{lemma:unknown1}, this implies that Algorithm \ref{alg:4-agents} finds an envy-free allocation regardless of Dana's preferences.
+By Lemma \ref{lem:unknown1}, this implies that Algorithm \ref{alg:4-agents} finds an envy-free allocation regardless of Dana's preferences.
 Since at least one of Alice's original pieces remains untouched, the resulting allocation is also \envyfreevip(4,4) (Alice is the VIP).
-Since the total number of pieces in each branch is at most 7, the resulting allocation is \envyfree(4,7), which proves our Theorem \ref{thm:4-agents}.
+The total number of cuts in each branch is at most 6 so the total number of pieces is at most 7.
+Hence the resulting allocation is \envyfree(4,7).

+We now count the number of mark-eval queries required.
+The first Equalize(4) requires 3 \emph{mark}s.
+The second Equalize requires 3 \emph{eval}s (since there are 4 pieces on the table) and 1 or 2 \emph{marks}; the last Equalize requires 4 or 5 \emph{eval}s (depending on the number of pieces on the table) and 1 \emph{mark}.
+Checking whether a branch succeeds requires asking Dana 5 or 6 \emph{eval}s.
+All in all, the number of queries required in all paths is $3+(3+1+4+1+5)+(3+2+5+1+6)+(3+1+4+1+5)+(3+2+5+1+6)=65$, as claimed in our Theorem \ref{thm:4-agents}.

 \begin{proof}[of Lemma \ref{lem:4-agents}] After Alice:\equalize(4), there are four pieces on the table.
 We rename the pieces, if needed, such that Bob's preference ordering on these pieces is: $\piece{1} \preceq \piece{2} \preceq \piece{3} \preceq \piece{4}$.
 Now there are $4!=24$ possible preference orderings for Carl.
 Since checking 24 cases is a tedious task, we wrote a program in SageMath \citep{sage} to do it.
 Our program generates a textual proof that can be read and verified independently of the program itself (i.e, it is not required to believe that the program is bug-free in order to verify the proof).
 The entire proof is given in Appendix \ref{sec:proof-4-agents}.
 Below, we explain the typical cases in detail.